What is Conversion Rate Optimisation?

 In most cases – but not all.

-In their aggressive pursuit of fewer form fields, Unbounce were forgetting that sometimes, visitors want to fill out longer forms.
+In their aggressive pursuit of fewer form fields, Unbounce were forgetting that sometimes, website visitors want to fill out longer forms.
 They want to volunteer more information.

 To understand why, let’s look at another example.